15 Ways to Make Your Characters Suffer (for the Good of Your Novel)

 Handy for: pushing characters into making tough decisions (anything from “steal to feed a child” to “resort to cannibalism”).

-Example: In The Hunger Games, by Suzanne Collins (as you might guess from the title) hunger drives the plot.
+Example: In The Hunger Games, by Suzanne Collins, hunger is a huge part of the plot.
 Teenagers compete in annual “hunger games” to win food for their communities.

 #3: Health Condition

 Any long-term physical health condition could impact on (quite possibly drive) the plot.
 It doesn’t necessarily have to have a constant presence: for instance, if a character occasionally suffers strokes or migranes, that could be a source of stress and conflict but not something that limits them at every moment.
 It could be anything from minor to debilitating.

 Handy for: (if the condition exists from page one) limiting a protagonist who might otherwise be too powerful or succeed too easily; (if the condition arises during the novel) forcing a protagonist to come to terms with the loss of their hopes or dreams – or even to face their own mortality.

 Example: One of the main characters in Linda Green’s And Then It Happened ends up in a coma, due to a head injury, part way through.

 While it felt awkward to count this as “suffering”, pregnancy will at least limit a character – morning sickness and exhaustion in the first trimester; increasing size and tiredness in the third.
 There’s also the possibility of an unwanted pregnancy, and how your character reacts – which quickly shades into more mental types of suffering.
 In some romance novels, pregnancy (particularly accidental pregnancy) can be a source of conflict and story tension.

 Handy for: other characters’ responses (e.g. concern for pregnant character and unborn child); racking up the tension for the reader if the pregnant character ends up in a dangerous situation; possible drama surrounding any complications, or simply the labour and birth.